vesica/dockerstackdeploy.com/_posts/2019-07-09-running-haproxy-in-a-docker-container-with-lets-encrypt.md

 Let's go through the above Dockerfile and point our some of the finer points:

-* We start by copying our cloudflare credentials file into the container.</li>
+* We start by copying our cloudflare credentials file into the container.
 * We create the directory and file where we will store the certificates for all the domains.
       <b>Note</b> that <code>domain1.com</code> should be replaced with whatever is the first domain in the list of domains you
       are generating certificates for.

 * The rest is copying over a startup.sh file to start HA Proxy.
-We create this file below.</li>
+We create this file below.

   Let's create the <code>startup.sh</code> file which will put the certificates in the right folder and start HA Proxy when the container runs.
   Add the following code to a file called <i>startup.sh</i>.